DevNull-IR/DB-php/README.md

 # SQL delete data
 `deleted(string $table ,$where = "None",string $other = null);`

-SQL:
+- SQL:

 ```sql
 DELETE FROM one WHERE p = 12
 ```

-PHP :
+- PHP:
 ```php
 deleted('one',['p'=>12]);
 ```

 # SQL update Example

-sql:
+- SQL:

 ```sql
 update tb set id = '12' where name = '14'
 ```
-PHP :
+- PHP :

 ```php
 update('tb',['id'=>12],['name'=>14]);
 ```
 execute : 0 or 1
-If execute is equal to 0, it means that the update has not been done
+__If execute is equal to 0, it means that the update has not been done__

 # SQL Created New Table
 `table(string $table,$column);`

-sql :
+- SQL:

 ```sql
 CREATE TABLE accounts (
         id int
         );
 ```
-php :
+- php :
 ```php
 table('accounts',['id'=>'int']);
 ```